NVIDIA/NeMo-Framework-Launcher/README.md

 **Remark**:

-1.There is no dependency in training models of different resolutions.
-Ideally, it is possible to train all models (64x64, 256x256, 1024x1024) simultaneously and independently, given sufficient computing resources.
+1.There is no training dependency between the base and super resolution models.
+That is, one can  train all models (64x64, 256x256, 1024x1024) simultaneously and independently, given sufficient computing resources.

 2.We recommend preprocessing the training dataset with pre-cached embeddings.
 Imagen typically uses T5 embeddings, and T5 encoders are large in size.
 Loading them during training can significantly reduce training throughput.
 We observed a significant drop in batch size and throughput when using the online-encoding option.